-sun09feb3:00 PM4:00 PMCommunity Loving Kindness Meditation3:00 PM - 4:00 PM Buddhist Library, Buddhist Library, 90-92 Church Street, Camperdown NSW 2050 Event Organized By: Buddhist Library & Meditation Centre Event Type :Meditation Conducted / Instructed
+sun09feb3:00 PM4:00 PMCommunity Loving Kindness Meditation3:00 PM - 4:00 PM Buddhist Library, Sydney CBD, Buddhist Library, 90-92 Church Street, Camperdown NSW 2050 Event Organized By: Buddhist Library & Meditation Centre Event Type :Meditation Conducted / Instructed

 Many communities across the country are hurting deeply because of the bushfires.
 And most of us have been affected, if not directly, then indirectly.
 But right behind the waves of